QA Engineering Roles: Skills, Tools, and Responsibilities in a Testing Team

-Automation QA engineers have more advanced skillsets than manual QA specialists, as they write scripts to run repeated tests.
+Roles and responsibilities of automation testers, or automation QA engineers, are more substansive and they have more advanced skillsets than manual QA specialists.
+To be particular, as they write scripts to run repeated tests.
 Programming skills allow them to write automated test scripts.
 For this reason, they are often called developers in testing.
 Using different automation tools, these QA engineers design, build, test, and deploy effective test automation solutions.
 Their goal is to automate as much of the testing effort as possible with a minimum set of code.
 This way they optimize the testing that, if done manually, would consume a large percentage of test resources.

 Life cycle of the automated testing process.
 Source: Kellton Tech

 Other common titles of Automation QA: SDET (Software Development Engineer in Test), technical tester.

 Coding skills.
 Knowing common computer languages will allow automation QA engineers to write code for automating testing processes.
 The most popular programming languages for test automation are Python and Java, followed by Ruby, С++, Perl, and PHP.
 Given its conciseness and comprehensive test support packages, Python allows for capturing the essence of the test case.
 Although Java is quite a complicated language, it is widely used, and many examples can be found on search engines.
 Java has a diverse platform of tools and packages, and continuous integration with Java is easy by integrating with automation tools like Jenkins.
 While juniors barely know one programming language, seniors are good at several coding languages.
 That allows them to work seamlessly in any team, regardless of the language they use.
 Besides that, they need a strong grasp of languages required for different automation testing technologies.

 Working in an Agile environment.
 While primarily working in Agile, automation QAs should understand how automated QA processes work there.